freewind-demos/call-go-function-from-java-demo/README.md

 Notice
 -----
+1. In go file, we must declared `import "C"`
-1. In go file, we must use `// export MyFuncName` to export the functions we want to call from Java
+2. In go file, we must use `// export MyFuncName` to export the functions we want to call from Java
-2. In go file, the package must be `main`, and there is a function `main`
+3. In go file, the package must be `main`, and there is a function `main`
-3. We can use `nm xxx.so` and `grep` to verify if the required function is exported
+4. We can use `nm math.so | grep Multiply` to verify if the required function is exported